dtetreau251/git-practice/README.md

 # git-practice

-This repo was made to satisfy the requirements of the github-upload interactive tutorial
+This repo was made to satisfy the requirements of the github-upload interactive tutorial.